ValeryVerkhoturov/gemini-webscrapping/README.md

 # Gemini webscrapper

-It`s required to extract info from BBB, YouTube and unstructured US news sites.
+It`s required to extract reviews from BBB, YouTube and unstructured US news sites.

 [Example](/benchmark.md)